jez500/chorus/readme.md

 # Chorus
-A nice web ui for xbmc, focused on user experience Currently only for music, but it might support video and photos in the future
+A nice web ui for xbmc, focused on user experience Currently only for music, but it might support video and photos in the future.

+Used by the [Doghouse Media Team](https://dhmedia.com.au) to control the shared office music box (an old pc running XBMC with chorus, plugged into an amp)

 ## Author
 Jeremy Graham